 How do we make ourselves seen and heard?

 1. The Reasons

-Book an Introductory Reasons to be Cheerful workshop to set you on your way.
-You can also request our exclusive Songwriting guide, full of professional song writing tips and ideas of how to make songs accessible.
+Book an optional Introductory Reasons to be Cheerful workshop to set you on your way.
+Our Reasons for the Rhyme exclusive Songwriting guide, full of professional song writing tips and ideas of how to make songs accessible, is coming soon.

 2. The Rhyme